bicpi/deployer/README.md

 will either take precedence over the default settings (`target|host`, `target|dir`) or will be added to the default setting (`commands|post_commit`, `excludes`).
 Thus, you'll have a minimum effort to write your configuration and there are no redundancies.

+## 3) Deploy

+The usual way of deployment is to cd into the project directory you want to deploy.
+After setting up the `.deployer.yml` (on first deployment only) you just need to execute `deployer`.
+By default, Deployer assumes that you want to sync the current directory to the `dev` target.
+You may change these defaults (e.g for a productive deployment) during the interactive deployment process.
+A dry run then checks and displays what needs to be synced with the remote directory.
+All configured post deploy hooks (optional) are displayed, too.
+Deployer the asks for a final confirmation to do the actual deployment.